44LINE/schedule-update-api/README.md

 ### Packages

-##### service
+#### service

-  To automate the update job used ScheduledExecutorService in combination with the observer design pattern
+  To automate the update job used ScheduledExecutorService in combination with the observer design pattern:

     private final List<Observer> observers;
     private final ScheduledExecutorService scheduler = Executors.newScheduledThreadPool(1);